Ares16x16/AI-driven-Auto-Aimbot/README.md

-# AutoAim_Robot
+# Auto Aimbot
-A Robot car that uses AI to aim automatically
+This is my final year project.
+It utilized computer vision and AI to control the turret for aiming.